List of NCAA Division I institutions: Transitioning members

-These schools are at some point in the process of joining Division I, but as of 2022 have not yet finished the process and thus aren't yet full members.
+These schools are at some point in the process of joining Division I, but as of January 2025, have not yet finished the process and thus aren't yet full members.
 Unless stated otherwise, all transitions begin and end on July 1 of a given year.

+Following a change in Division I rules approved in January 2025, new transitions from Division II now require three years, and those from Division III four years.
+Both are reductions of one year from previous reclassification periods.
+Additional requirements concerning academic and scholarship metrics were added to the requirements for Division I membership eligibility.
+Institutions already in the reclassification process may apply the new, shorter reclassification period, if they meet the new academic and scholarship requirements.
+The dates of full membership shown in the table below assume the reclassifying institutions will elect to apply the new, shorter reclassification period and will qualify to do so.

 Approved reclassifications

 All moves between divisions require NCAA approval before commencing.
 These schools gained this approval and as such have begun their transitions.

 Partial members

 These schools are not members of Division I, but rather are members of Division II or Division III that compete in one or more sports at the Division I level.
 In many cases, these institutions play in Division I because their divisions do not have championships for a particular sport.
-Two institutions are fielding teams in a Division I sport for the first time in the 2022–23 school year.
-Division II Missouri S&T is fielding one team, and Division III Simpson is fielding two teams.
-Another institution, Alaska Anchorage, returned to fielding a team in a Division I sport in 2022.
+Five institutions, all Division II members, fielded teams in a Division I sport for the first time in the 2024–25 school year.
+LeMoyne–Owen and Rockhurst added men's volleyball; Menlo, Roosevelt, and Vanguard, which played that sport in the NAIA in 2023–24, aligned fully with the NCAA.